AnthonySAD/AnthonySAD.github.io/README.md

 ## Troubles

-- Can't use chinese for posts file name,or the post may show 404.
+- Can't use chinese for posts file name on local, but it works.
+permalink: pretty